- Terms and conditions for visiting our websites;

 Viseca takes appropriate staff-related, technical and organisational security measures to maintain the security of the data, to adequately protect it against unauthorised or unlawful processing and to counteract the risk of loss, accidental alteration, unwanted disclosure or unauthorised access.

 These security measures include encryption and pseudonymisation of data, logs, access restrictions, storage of backup copies, instructions to employees, confidentiality agreements and controls.
 In addition, Viseca also requires any third parties involved to take appropriate state-of-the-art security measures.
 However, security risks cannot generally be completely ruled out.
 Residual risks are unavoidable.

-Customers have the right to request certain information about data and the processing by us (right to information).
+Customers have the right, within the scope and under the conditions of applicable law, to request certain information about data and the processing by us (right to information).
 Customers also have various rights that help to control the processing of data by us.
 Customers may request that we correct or supplement incorrect data or incomplete data (rectification).
 Customers may also request that we erase certain data.
 When we provide information about an automated decision, customers have the right to present their position and request that the decision be reviewed by an individual.

 When exercising their rights, customers must contact Viseca with a signed letter and a clearly legible copy of their identification document.
 A withdrawal of consent may be made in another manner, provided that we offer that option.
 It should be noted that these rights are subject to statutory requirements and limitations and therefore cannot be exercised in full under all circumstances.
 We will inform you if exceptions apply.
 These rights may also be exercised vis-à-vis other entities that work under their own responsibility with Viseca.
 Provided that the requirements of applicable law are met, customers and other data subjects thus have the following rights: